CliffordAnderson/XQuery4Humanists/README.md

 #XQuery4Humanists

+##Session One

 We're going to explore some fundamental concepts of XQuery and then try out some applications.
 If you're using the oXygen XML editor, we're assuming that you're using Saxon PE (professional edition) v.
 9.5.1.7 and that you've turned on support for XQuery 3.0.
 Check your settings to make sure we'll all on the same page.

 ![Imgur](http://i.imgur.com/pAcmiju.png)

 If you cannot get oXygen to work, don't worry!
 You can also execute these XQuery expressions using an hosted instance of [Zorba](http://try-zorba.28.io/queries/xquery), an open source XQuery and JSONiq processor.
 Just clear out the code and substitute the XQuery code you want to evaluate.

-##Introduction to Functional Programming
+###Introduction to Functional Programming

 If you've programmed in a language like PHP or Python, you've probably been exposed to imperative and object-oriented constructs.
+The distinguishing feature of such programming languages is that they rely on changes of state to process information.
+That is, they require you to tell the computer how to process your ideas step-by-step, kind of like when you are making a recipe and taking the flour from a dry mix to dough to some baked good.

 XQuery belongs to a different strand of programming languages derived from the lambda calculus and related to programming languages like Erlang, Haskell, Lisp, and R. In functional programming languages, everything is an expression and all expressions evaluate to some value.
+Clear? :) A simpler way of putting things is that in functional programming you write functions that take a value as input and produce a value as an output.
+So, returning to our baking example,

 While many programmers consider functional programming languages hard to learn, my experience is that first-time programmers find them easier to understand.

 For example, try out this expression in XQuery:
 ```xquery